-Shahryar entered a high fogou, containing a fallen column.
+Shahryar entered a high portico, decorated with a great many columns with a design of a dizzying spiral pattern.
 And that was where the encounter between a king of Persia named Shahryar and a philosopher named Socrates took place.
 Socrates offered advice to Shahryar in the form of a story.
 So Socrates began, "It seems to me that this place we find ourselves reminds me of when..."